-- for release approval.
-The department baseball committee's decision shall be final adjudication without right of appeals. - E. School Enrollment Expansion.
+- E. School Enrollment Expansion.
 Players who are unable to complete eligibility because enrollment expansion eliminated their schools from previously approved combinations may continue on the teams for which they last played, provided no new players are recruited from their school. - 1.
 Written permission for a player to continue under these circumstances must be obtained from the department baseball chairman prior to listing the player on National Form #1. - 2.
 Teams cannot form different combinations of schools. - F. Change of Address.
 Players who realize a permanent change in their parent's or guardian's domicile shall be eligible to compete for the team nearest their parent's new domicile. - 1.
 A notarized statement from the player's parents must list previous address and new permanent address.
 Written permission must be obtained from the authorized department baseball official in which the new team is located, prior to listing the player on National Form #1.
-If released, a player may be transferred to the next nearest team as provided for in Rule 4.D (transfer rule). - G. Final Year of Eligibility.
-Senior Legion Baseball players who have one year of eligibility remaining, whose parents move out of the team's recruiting area, shall have an option of playing for the team nearest their parent's new domicile or returning to their former team. - The enrollment of the high school the player attends on March 31 shall be counted. - 2.
-Written permission to play for their previous team must be obtained from the department baseball chairman prior to listing the player on National Form #1. - H. Homeschooled Players.
+If released, a player may be transferred to the next nearest team as provided for in Rule 4.D (transfer rule). - 2.
+The enrollment of their previous high school as of March 31 of the current season shall be counted. - G. Homeschooled Players.
 A player who is homeschooled may compete for the team nearest their parents' or guardian's legal domicile.
 To determine the nearest team, use the shortest driving distance as calculated by Google Maps.

 - 1. Written permission for such competition must be obtained from the authorized department baseball official prior to listing the player on National Form #1. - 2.
-Enrollment figures for such a player shall be that of the high school boundary of his parent's domicile. - I. New Team Formation.
+Enrollment figures for such a player shall be that of the high school boundary of his parent's domicile. - H. New Team Formation.
 In the event a new American Legion team is formed that is closer to a player's parents' domicile, that player has a one-time option of playing with the team for which he last played or for the new team. - 1.
 The department baseball chairman, prior to listing the player on National Form #1, must grant written permission. - 2.
 The enrollment shall be added to the team's total enrollment.